MicrosoftDocs/fabric-docs/docs/enterprise/capacity-settings.md

 The rest of this article is divided to sections based on the different capacity types.
 To view the settings of your capacity, select the tab that matches your capacity type.
 If there's no tab to select, the section applies to all capacity types.

-To view a specific capacity, follow these steps:

-1. Go to the capacity settings page.

-2. Select the capacity type your capacity belongs to.

-3. From the capacity list, select the capacity you want to view.

 # [Power BI Premium](#tab/P-SKU)

 A capacity that was bought as part of a Power BI Premium subscription.
 These capacities use P SKUs.

 >[!NOTE]
->Power BI capacities are being deprecated.
-For more information, see [Power BI Premium capacity deprecation](../admin/service-admin-premium-capacity-deprecation.md).
+>Power BI capacities are transitioning to Fabric.
+For more information, see [Power BI Premium transition to Microsoft Fabric](/power-bi/enterprise/service-premium-faq#power-bi-premium-transition-to-microsoft-fabric).

----

 # [Power BI Embedded](#tab/EM-SKU)

 A capacity that was bought as part of a Power BI Embedded subscription.
 These capacities use a EM SKUs.

----

 # [Trial](#tab/trial)

 A [Microsoft Fabric trial](../get-started/fabric-trial.md) capacity.
 These capacities use a A SKUs.

----

 # [Fabric Capacity](#tab/F-SKU)